binerogroup/documentation/_sources/getting-started/managing-your-cloud/index.rst.txt

   intended for the administrator of the account or users working with invoices and costs.

 - `Cloud management portal <cloud-management-portal>`_ - Essential cloud infrastructure,
-  intended for technical users that want to setup infrastructure with minimum effort.
+  intended for technical users that want to setup infrastructure with less effort.

-- `OpenStack Horizon <openstack-horizon>`_ - Advanced cloud infrastructure, intended for technicians and engineers working with more advanced implementation as well as when needing personal accounts.
+- `OpenStack Horizon <openstack-horizon>`_ - Advanced cloud infrastructure, intended for technicians and engineers working with more advanced implementation and when needing personal accounts.

-- `OpenStack terminal client <openstack-terminal-client>`_ - Advanced cloud infrastructure via terminal, same as Horizon but terminal based.
+- `OpenStack terminal client <openstack-terminal-client>`_ - Advanced cloud infrastructure
+  via terminal, same as OpenStack Horizon but terminal based.

-- `OpenStack API </openstack-api>`_ - Infrastructure as code and third party implementations, intended for programmers that want to implement infrastructure as code projects using the platform or when using third party applications.
+- `OpenStack API </openstack-api>`_ - Infrastructure as code and third party implementations, intended for programmers working with infrastructure as code projects using the platform or when using third party applications.

 See the walk-through of the cloud management portal.